NathanTheGr8/nathanthegr8.github.io/_posts/2024-12-03-exploring-graph-api.md

 2. Version

     ```/beta```
     At the time of writing, MS graph only has v1.0 and beta.
-Beta api's can have breaking changes made to them and should be avoided.
-They may cause your app/script to suddenly break one day, but you may need to use them for some features.
+Beta api's can have breaking changes made to them with little or no notice but are often needed for some new features.
+They may cause your app/script to suddenly break one day, so integrate them into an app/workflow at your own risk.

 3. Resource